 How to Find Where Your Opening Preparation Broke Down (Deviation Finder Guide)

-One unprepared reply in the opening can cost 40–200 centipawns, enough to tilt a game before move 15.
+One unprepared reply in the opening can cost you the whole game before move 15.
 The fix is simple: find the first move that left your notes, then build a confident answer.
-This guide shows How to Find Where Your Opening Preparation Broke Down (Deviation Finder Guide) using databases, engines, and quick practice loops so you can tag the exact deviation, measure its cost, and patch your repertoire fast.
+This guide shows how to find where your opening preparation broke down, using databases, engines, and short practice loops so you can tag the exact deviation, measure its cost, and patch your repertoire fast.

 Prerequisites